FxCop Integration into VS.NET

 The article walks through the configuration required to integrate FXCop in VS.NET 2003 IDE.
 Let's have a quick primer on FXCop and understand the need for an automated tool for code review.

 FXCop is a code analysis tool from Microsoft, which analyzes compiled .NET assemblies for compliance with recommended programming practices.
-FXCop is "Framework Cop" in short; it can be operated in two modes; one is through a GUI and the other is through command-line mode.
-Microsoft has made a huge investment in .NET and in promulgating best .NET coding practices through the .NET Framework Design Guidelines, which you can find at Design Guidelines for Class Library Developers used by the tool.
+FxCop is "Framework Cop" in short; it can be operated in two modes; one is through a GUI and the other is through command-line mode.
+Microsoft has made a huge investment in .NET and in promulgating the best .NET coding practices through the .NET Framework Design Guidelines, which you can find in Design Guidelines for Class Library Developers used by the tool.
 FxCop aims to make it easy to comply by scanning compiled assemblies and creating a report that details coding errors (called violations) and suggests code fixes and improvements.
-Behind the screen FXCop usages reflection technique to read the code of your assembly and process against predefined rules ( around 200+ rules are defined ) categorized as naming conventions, library design, localization, security, performance, portability, interoperability, etc. FXCop Introspection engine can be leveraged to develop custom FXCop rules specific to the project needs.
+Behind the screen, FXCop uses a reflection technique to read the code of your assembly and process against predefined rules ( around 200+ rules are defined ) categorized as naming conventions, library design, localization, security, performance, portability, interoperability, etc. FXCop Introspection engine can be leveraged to develop custom FXCop rules specific to the project needs.

 Integration Need